Consumer Representation

 - in domestic and international standards development and priority setting

-The Council has provided consumer perspective research and advocacy since 1994, dealing with subjects such as:
+The Council has provided consumer perspective research and advocacy since 1994, dealing with wide-ranging subject matter.

 Some Recent Achievements for Consumers